hashicorp/design-system/website/docs/components/dropdown/partials/code/how-to-use.md

 ## How to use this component

-To make the invocation more intuitive for developers, we’ve provided contextual components for Toggles and ListItems.
-For example, `<Hds::Dropdown::ListItem::Separator />` is yielded in a hash, using the key `<XX.Separator />` when invoked.
+To make the invocation more flexible and intuitive, we provide contextual components for Toggles, ListItems, Header and Footer.
+For example, `<Hds::Dropdown::ListItem::Separator />` would be contextually expressed as `<dd.Separator />`.

 ```handlebars
 <Hds::Dropdown as |dd|>